 outputs through putchar.

-respectively.
-They use a set of arguments for representing the video
+vidputs, respectively.
+They use a set of arguments for

-and one of short for the color_pair number.
+• pair of type short for the color-pair number.

-The vid_attr and vid_puts routines are designed to use the attribute constants with
+The vid_attr and vid_puts routines are designed to use the

-Currently, applications must provide a null pointer for that
+that applications must provide a null pointer for that argument.

 Terminal Capability Functions

-capability corresponding to the terminfo capname passed to
+the capability corresponding to the terminfo capname passed to

 them, such as xenl.
 The capname for each capability is given in

 the table column entitled capname code in the capabilities